 Areas that I want to appear darker were then hit with the standard OD green:

 I’ve discovered a fool-proof way to discover which small detail parts you still need to add.
 Paint the area where they need to go first.
-Shortly after you do, you’ll either remember or discover what you still need to add.
-In this case it was the commander’s gunsite (in front of his hatch opening) and the travel lock for the .50 caliber (behind the roof vent):
+Shortly after you do, you’ll remember what you still need to add.
+In this case it was the commander’s gunsite (in front of his hatch opening) and the travel lock for the .50 caliber (behind the roof vent).
+They’re easy to spot; they’re not painted:

 Since I’m going to have to paint pretty much everything else with my custom mixed OD green, I’ll hit those brass parts, too.
 Before I do that, I need to fill in the small bubbles that were left in the puttied co-driver’s hatch area that I didn’t see until I had it in primer: